 Every skier needs a good pair of pants.
-While picking a pair might seem simple or straightforward, there are many options out there.
-That can be overwhelming if you don’t know what to look for.
-As with other articles of clothing, there are many different looks, fist, and styles to choose from, and sifting through those choices can take quite a bit of time.
+While picking a pair might seem straightforward, there are many options out there.
+That can be overwhelming if you don’t know what to look for, so this post aims to help you out.

 Who Should Get This